Avocados are generally safe for dogs and cats as long as you don’t feed them the pit which can be a choking hazard.

 While dogs and cats are rarely affected by persin, avocado poisoning can be deadly to birds and large animals (such as cows, goats, sheep).
 The bigger risk to dogs and cats is a foreign body obstruction in the esophagus, stomach, or intestinal tract if part or all of a large avocado seed is swallowed.

-Persin.
 The problem with feeding avocados to cats, or letting them eat parts of an avocado tree, is that the plant and fruit contain a toxin called persin.
 The Guatemalan avocado variety contains high levels of persin and is known to cause problems for cats as well as other domestic animals such as dogs, horses and birds.

 Can dogs eat avocado?
 The answer is no. Avocados contain persin, a fungicidal toxin, which can cause serious health problems — even death — in many animals.
 Persin is present in the avocado fruit, pits, leaves, and the actual plant, so all of these parts are potentially poisonous to your dog.